Introduction to broadcasts

 - You want to send custom data with your message(s).

-- You want to trigger a workflow for a group of people from your backend.
+- You want to trigger a workflow for a group of profiles from your backend.

 API-triggered broadcasts provide a way for you to trigger workflows directly from an outside service and pass custom data to the workflow.
-It’s like an event-triggered campaign but the event can represent a group of people.
-For example, you might trigger a broadcast for people who are interested in an event when tickets go on sale for the event, or students who are interested in a particular online course when registration opens.
+It’s like an event-triggered automation but the event can represent a group of profiles.
+For example, you might trigger a broadcast for profiles that are interested in an event when tickets go on sale for the event, or students who are interested in a particular online course when registration opens.

-Newsletters provide a simple way to send a single message to a group of people.
+One-time sends provide a simple way to send a single message to a group of profiles.

 - Determine your audience.